-- To display in the preview screen. - Not to display in the preview screen.
+- O: To display in the preview screen.

 Press the Info icon to check the coordinates for the safety boundary.

 - Point: Indicates the center of the 3-D where the center of the safety boundary is located. - Direction: Indicates the direction(vector) for the border plane that can indicate a collision with the safety border in the controller.
 (Blue Z-axis on the screen)